isaiahsam/SignaSure-Web/TERMS_OF_SERVICE.md

 1. You have read and understood these Terms
 2. You agree to be bound by these Terms
 3. You understand the App is NOT a substitute for legal advice
+4. You understand your document text will be sent to Google's servers and may be used by Google to improve their services
+5. You will NOT upload highly confidential or sensitive documents that require guaranteed privacy
-4. You use the App at your own risk
+6. You use the App at your own risk and accept all privacy limitations described above

 ---